 The word ‘polo’ probably brings up all kinds of ideas.
 It’s the name of a type of shirt, a type of necked jumper, and even the name of a popular type of mint!
-However, polo has always been the name of a popular sport.
-It may not be the sort you see people waving flags for and packing stadiums for in the same way as football, it remains a worldwide phenomenon which combines incredible horse riding along with spectacular hand-eye co-ordination.
+However, polo has always been the name of a sporting event that combines incredible horse riding along with spectacular hand-eye coordination.

-Regardless of your own blank or full experience, we’ve lined up stacks of interesting facts about polo for you to get stuck into.
 Polo remains an amazing sport to watch as well as a fantastic game to play.
-If you’re just getting into the game or are fascinated by the immense history of the sport, here are more than a few tidbits which may be of news to you.
+If you’re just getting into the game or are fascinated by its history, here are some fun facts about polo worth remembering.

 Polo is played by two teams, each mounted on horses, competing against each other on a large playing field.